-In response to a call from local children’s grief support providers, Safe Crossings Foundation (SCF) will be presenting the 5th Annual Northwest Conference on Childhood Grief.
-As the leader in funding grief support services for children in the Pacific Northwest, SCF is hosting a conference that provides CEUs and the opportunity to build community, share ideas and learn together.
+In response to a call from local children’s grief support providers, Safe Crossings Foundation (SCF) presented the 5th Annual Northwest Conference on Childhood Grief.
+As the leader in funding grief support services for children in the Pacific Northwest, SCF hosted a conference that provided CEUs and the opportunity to build community, share ideas and learn together.

-This one-day conference will be held at the Puget Sound Educational Service District in Renton on Tuesday, March 26, 2019 and will focus on the theme of Connecting Children to Grief Support.
-The conference is designed for grief support providers, including clinicians, therapists, counselors, teachers, school staff, and healthcare workers.
+This one-day conference was held at the Puget Sound Educational Service District in Renton on Tuesday, March 26, 2019 and focused on the theme of Connecting Children to Grief Support.
+The conference was designed for grief support providers, including clinicians, therapists, counselors, teachers, school staff, and healthcare workers.

 Goals for the Conference